Friday, 11 October 2019

 US Troops embarking from Saltash Passage, Plymouth

 Whilst the landings at Omaha Beach were to prove both bloody and tragic, the landings at Utah went a lot better.
 Troops from the 4th Division touched down at 6.30am, quickly overcame weak enemy opposition and pushed inland as much as 10,000 yards with only 197 casualties from 21,000 troops landed.
-Much of the initial success can be attributed to the power of the covering naval and airstrikes.
+Much of the initial success can be attributed to the power of the covering naval fire and airstrikes.
 The latter was done by Martin B26 Marauders whose pilots decided to drop their bombs from low altitudes to overcome cloud cover.
 The result was highly effective with the loss of only two aircraft.

 The 4th Division went on to fight through France, Belgium, Luxembourg and Germany.
 Battles included the Battle of Hurtgen Forest and the Battle of the Bulge.
 They crossed the Rhine on 29th March 1945 headed South East across Bavaria reaching Miesbach on 2nd May before finally being relieved and placed on occupation duty.
 All told they lost 4,097 men killed in action plus another 461 missing in action.